Watch from your ship as one of these beautiful birds glides alongside

 If there is plankton in the water close to shore, Cape petrels will come into feed, even right next to guests standing in the water, waiting to get into a Zodiac.

-Highlights where the Cape Petrel can be seen
+Spots where the Cape Petrel can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.